adityachawla005/cryptonite_taskphase_Aditya/hello Hackers/Intro_to_Arguements.md

-# Intro to Arguements
+# Intro to Arguments
-This level required the use of giving arguements along with invoking commands in order to get the flag.
+This level required the use of giving arguments along with invoking commands in order to get the flag.

 ## Challenge Description
 Let's try something more complicated: a command with arguments, which is what we call additional data passed to the command.
 When you type a line of text and hit enter, the shell actually parses your input into a command and its arguments.
 The first word is the command, and the subsequent words are arguments.
 Observe: